Hourly Rate Principle

 Description

-The "Hourly Rate Principle" is a decision-making criterion for managing your time, based on the value you generate in an hour of work.
-It suggests to use your actual hourly earnings as a reference point while deciding between alternative activities that would take different amounts of your time (e.g. commuting via taxi or bus).
+The “Hourly Rate Principle” is a decision-making framework for managing your time based on the value you generate in one hour of work.
+It suggests using your actual hourly earnings as a reference point when deciding between alternative activities that require different amounts of time (e.g., commuting by taxi or bus).

 Practice

-1. Determine your actual hourly earnings.
-This could be from your job or any income-generating activity you engage in.
+- Determine your actual hourly earnings.
+This could come from your job or any income-generating activity.

-3. Calculate the potential value of the time difference between the two options.
-For example, if you earn $100 per hour and one option saves you 30 minutes, that's a potential value of $50.
+- Calculate the potential value of the time difference between the two options.
+For example, if you earn $100 per hour and one option saves you 30 minutes, that represents a potential value of $50.

-4. Compare this potential value with the extra cost of the expensive alternative.
-If the cost is less than the potential value, the expensive alternative might be the better choice.
+- Compare this potential value to the additional cost of the more expensive option.
+If the extra cost is less than the potential value of the time saved, the more expensive option may be the better choice.

-5. Keep track of these decisions and outcomes over time.
+- Keep track of these decisions and their outcomes over time.
 This can provide useful insights and help refine your decision-making process.

-6. Balance the monetary perspective with other non-monetary factors that matter to you, such as stress levels, health benefits, personal satisfaction, or environmental impact.
+- Balance the monetary perspective with non-monetary factors that matter to you, such as stress levels, health benefits, personal satisfaction, or environmental impact.

 Example-1: Commuting

-Say you earn $100 per hour at work.
+Suppose you earn $100 per hour.
 Your commute options are:

-If the taxi costs less than $50, choosing the taxi would be beneficial according to the Hourly Rate Principle.
+If the taxi costs less than $50, choosing it would be beneficial according to the Hourly Rate Principle.
 The 30 minutes saved could be spent working, generating a potential $50 (half your hourly rate).
-However, if the taxi costs more than $50, the bus is a better choice because the money saved outweighs the potential income from the time saved.
+However, if the taxi costs more than $50, the bus may be the better choice because the money saved outweighs the potential value of the time saved.

 Example-2: Outsourcing Tasks

-Suppose you have a side business, and you're spending a lot of time on administrative tasks that could be outsourced.
-If you make
+Suppose you run a side business and spend significant time on administrative tasks that could be outsourced.
+If you earn:

-2. and you can hire a virtual assistant for $25 per hour to handle administrative tasks,
+- and you can hire $25 per hour for a virtual assistant to handle administrative tasks

-the Hourly Rate Principle would suggest outsourcing those tasks and dedicating that time to your main work where you create more value.
+The Hourly Rate Principle suggests outsourcing those tasks and dedicating your time to higher-value work.

 Example-3: Meal Preparation vs. Ordering Food